This listing expired on July 1, 2019. Please contact email@example.com for any updated information.

 Application Deadline: May 27, 2019

 Strawbery Banke Museum

-During the Field Session (June 4-15), students will be trained in archaeological field techniques and will learn to identify historic artifacts.
-This field school places a special emphasis on public interpretation.
-Students will interact with museum visitors daily, and will be expected to offer interpretation of the site and our excavation activity.
+During the Field Session, students are trained in archaeological field techniques and learn to identify historic artifacts.
+This field school places a special emphasis on public archaeology and interpretation.
+Students interact with museum visitors daily, and are expected to offer interpretation of the site and the excavation activity.

-During the Lab Session (June 18-29), students will work in the Carter Collections Center laboratory to gain experience in processing, identifying, and cataloging artifacts recovered from the Penhallow site.
-Students will be expected to prepare a blog post or interpretive panel to describe artifacts to museum visitors.
+During the Lab Session, students work in the Carter Collections Center laboratory to gain experience in processing, identifying, and cataloging artifacts recovered from the Penhallow site.
+Students are expected to prepare a blog post or interpretive panel to describe artifacts to museum visitors.